But he said to me, “My grace is sufficient for you,

 BOASTING IN WEAKNESS?

 The latter part of Paul’s life was worthy of pride.
 In 2 Corinthians 12:6, he even states that he would not be a fool to boast because he would be speaking the truth.
-God used the thorn in Paul’s side to make sure he relied on the Lord alone and didn’t lean on his own understanding.
+God used the thorn in Paul’s side to ensure he relied on the Lord alone and didn’t lean on his own understanding.